-The main reason why I prefer watching Hollywood movies than Bollywood is the fact that Hollywood movies are pretty much closer to reality.
-Yes, they do have their own fiction, especially the science fiction and the horror films, but the characters and stories woven around the fiction are realistic and easier to believe.
+The main reason why I prefer watching Hollywood movies to Bollywood is the fact that Hollywood movies are pretty much closer to reality.
+Yes, they do have their own fiction, especially science fiction, and horror films, but the characters and stories woven around the fiction are realistic and easier to believe.

 Even though the film is based on the life of real-life gangster Frank Lucas, this 2007 crime film American Gangster focuses on the rift between the gangster, played by Denzel Washington, and the detective who caught him, played by Russel Crowe as well as highlights the successful convictions of dirty cops in NYPD during the 70s.

 Based on the real-life of canyoner Aron Ralston, the film 127 Hours takes us through the misery and pain that Ralston felt during the 127 hours of being trapped by a boulder in an isolated slot canyon in Blue John Canyon, South-Eastern Utah during April 2003.
 The scene where he cuts off his hand to save his life is both petrifying and disturbing but at the same time brave and well-thought.

 Catch Me If You Can is a 2002 American crime film based on the cat and mouse chase between the real-life con man Frank Abagnale, played by Leonardo DiCaprio, and the FBI led by Carl Hanratty, played by Tom Hanks.
 Frank Abagnale was on the FBI’s most-wanted list for a long time as he had successfully performed con jobs worth millions of dollars before he was 19 by check fraud.

 The Great Escape